100 Famous Logos: Design Lessons & Brand Strategy for 2026

 Is it worth paying a lot for a logo?

 You are not paying for a picture; you are paying for expertise, strategy, and a functional system.
 A cheap logo is often a generic template.
-A professional design process uncovers your unique value and translates it into a unique, versatile, and practical mark lasting for years.
-It's an investment, not a cost.
+A professional design process uncovers your unique value and translates it into a distinctive, versatile, and practical mark that lasts for years.
+It’s an investment, not a cost.

 Why do so many tech companies have blue logos?